ST7565 Success

 One of the things I knew going into this project was that I wanted the alarm clock to be compatible with Arduino.
 Ideally I’m going to expose as many of the Arduino’s pins on the final product in an accessible way so people can slap on shields and extend the clock to make it better.

 This then begs the question: which Arduino?
 I have both a Uno and a Due.
 While I like the simplicity, support and cost of the Uno, the Due seems more future proof.
+My ST7575 already takes up over half the available pins on an Uno, and I haven’t even added any clocks, GPS, wakeup lights or the million or so other things this clock is going to do to it.
+Plus I’m sure the extra speed on the Due will come in handy.
+So Due it is.

 One of this things I knew I need to learn to build the world’s best alarm clock was how to solder.
 And I was right: one of the first things I needed to do was solder wires to the ST7565 display I got from adafruit so I could hook it up to the Arduino at the heart of the clock.

 Problem 1: I don’t have a soldering iron.
 Some quick Googling show that there are a lot of cheap soldering irons out there, and that you can probably get away with using them if you’re not doing a ton of work.
+But everyone seems to agree that the Hakko FX-888 is the best there is.